 Use the for statement to execute over whole constructs in preference to loops that index individual elements.

 Use the enumerate() builtin when both container elements and their position within the iteration sequence are required.

+Be careful when using the range function in loops starting from a non-default value as the range will end at one less than the ending number.

 6.31 Structured Programming [EWD]